Every Therapist-in-Training Thinks They're the One Who Won't Be Good Enough

 Why Therapy Students Get Hit Especially Hard

-Imposter syndrome isn't unique to this field, but therapy students get a particularly brutal version of it.
+Imposter syndrome hits everyone, but therapy students get a particularly brutal version of it.
 Here's why: in most careers, competence is about what you know.
 In therapy, competence is about who you are.
 Your presence.
 Your attunement.
 Your emotional capacity.
-The quality of your attention.
-These aren't things you can study harder to improve.
-They feel innate — like you either have them or you don't.
+You can't just study harder to fix that.
+It feels innate — like you either have it or you don't.

 So when you doubt yourself as a therapist, you're not just doubting your skills.
 You're doubting yourself — your sensitivity, your intuition, your fundamental ability to connect with another human being.
 It cuts deeper than failing a test.
 It feels like a verdict on who you are as a person.